Thomas-PEYROT/go-microservices-architecture/README.md

 ![architecture-microservices](images/microservices.png)

-This project remains very simple, thus a microservice can be launched multiple times at once.
+This project remains very simple, however a microservice can be launched multiple times at once.

 ## Quick demo